mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-google-registry.md

 1. [Verify that billing is enabled](https://cloud.google.com/billing/docs/how-to/modify-project) for your project.

-This guide also assumes that you have a [GitHub account](https://github.com/) and a GitHub repository ready to use (you can [create a new dedicated GitHub repository](https://github.com/new) for this tutorial).
+This guide also assumes that you have a [GitHub account](https://github.com/).

 ## Set up your environment